DineshDadwal/Betablogs-backend/README.md

 #Download Node first to use Npm
 ------------------------------------------------------------------------------------------------------
-after the download check node version
+# After the download check node version

 $ node --v
 ------------------------------------------------------------------------------------------------------
 # Install the code from the repsotory!!